Sato drum: Tradition

 In Ogu tradition, the Sato is a revered twin drum, comprising male and female single-faced drums made from the Iroko tree and an animal-skin membrane.
 The Sato drum is played at major festivals and ceremonies.

 Each of the two drums is commonly beaten by a four-member group of drummers, who dance energetically around the tall drums.
-The drummers are usually dressed in a special attire, and they chant esoteric songs.
+The drummers are usually dressed in special attire, and they chant esoteric songs.
 Sato drum performances feature an ensemble consisting of the main Sato drummers who are supported by a troupe of other drummers and percussionists playing other smaller drums and brass instruments.